jaca230/teststand_daq_manual/docs/odb_config.md

 "Async Mode" refers to a mode where each midas event contains 20 traces from each digitizer channel, which may increase the effective data collection rate. **However, this mode is currently not working.**

-To turn on async mode set [WFD5 Async Mode Enabled (in a second place)](odb_config.md#wfd5-async-mode-enabled-in-a-second-place) and [TTC Async Mode Enabled](odb_config.md#ttc-async-mode-enabled) to `yes`.
+To turn on async mode set [WFD5 Async Mode Enabled (in another place)](odb_config.md#wfd5-async-mode-enabled-in-another-place) and [TTC Async Mode Enabled](odb_config.md#ttc-async-mode-enabled) to `yes`.
 For each digitizer, set [WFD5 Async Mode Enabled](odb_config.md#wfd5-async-mode-enabled) to `yes`.
 Furthermore [WFD5 Circular Buffer Mode](odb_config.md#wfd5-circular-buffer-mode-enabled) should be set to `no`.
 Otherwise the behavior will be unpredictable.
 I understand this is a bit convoluted, but this was hastily put together during the 2023 PSI LYSO test beam.
 There is slightly more documentation on [this elog entry](https://maxwell.npl.washington.edu/elog/pienuxe/R23/139).

 ##### WFD5 Async Mode Enabled